‘The Rachels’: On Lifetime Movie—‘Infamous’ Best Friends Turn To Social Media Rivals, Plus A True Story Is Recalled

 - In 2006, it came to light that three years prior, Christine Paolilla had killed her two best friends, Tiffany Rowell and Rachael Koloroutis, along with their boyfriends because she had an intense jealousy and sexual hatred toward them.

 - According to the Daily Mail, Tiffany and Rachael were the two most popular girls in school.
 However, they ended up helping a third girl named Christine Paolilla become popular by showing her how to make herself completely over.
 Christine had been the subject of bullying over her looks, but by the time Tiffany and Rachel were finished with her, she had become known as “Miss Irresistible.”
-Despite gaining popularity for herself, Paolilla still had it out for teen queens, Rachael and Tiffany.
+Despite gaining popularity for herself, Paolilla still had it out for teen queens Rachael and Tiffany.
 She ended up shooting them multiple times.

 - Some reports say that they were both shot in their private areas.